Kvnbbg/UbuntuBoost/README.md

 - **Security Enhancements**: Strengthen your system's security by configuring firewalls, updating software, and more.
 - **System Cleaning**: Clean old kernels and unnecessary files to free up space.
 - **Custom Configuration**: Easily configure swap space, cache settings, and more.
+- **Interactive GUI Modes**: Choose between Fun Mode for beginners and Advanced Developer Mode for experienced users.
+- **Fun Mode**: Learn about system optimization through educational slides, interactive quizzes, and gamification features.
+- **Developer Mode**: Unlock advanced features like full script execution, terminal integration, and real-time debugging.
+- **Built-in Game**: Play as Ubuntu, the Jedi Soldier, and defend your system against zombies in a fun, integrated game.
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux with full functionality across all platforms.

 ## Installation